Legoless/Dominus/README.md

 Dominus
 =======

-Dominus is a world class tool to work with iOS projects.
+Dominus is a world class command line tool to improve workflow with iOS projects.
 It allows completely automated deployment and is fully integrated with [Travis CI](https://travis-ci.com).

 # Features